smithgeoffrey/go-coop/README.md

-# Chicken Coop Automation with Docker and Go
+# Chicken Coop Automation with Jenkins, Docker & Go

 ### Overview

-I had been playing with go a little, and I knew almost nothing about docker.
-I saw opportunity to combine the two as a good fit.
-I was looking for a real-world project to help me learn docker and use go.
+I had been playing with go but hadn't done much with it.
+I knew almost nothing about docker but wanted to.
+I wanted to develop on my laptop but have the deploys go to a raspberry pi.
+And I wanted Jenkins (not me) to do the work, an iterative process of builds, tests and deploys to the pi.

 I recently added a chicken coop at my house.
 It has a 12-inch door allowing access to an enclosed run during the day, while closing them up in the coop at night.
 Manually setting the door each morning and night was a chore, so I automated it with hardware.
 [1]

 Avoiding software was nice: no bugs or releases, no patching or upgrades.
 I hooked a few things together, and the door just does its thing.
-But I wanted to remotely verify coop status, particularly in the winter.
-I had a network camera lying around from a past project.
-All I needed was to add a raspberry pi and a couple types of sensors.
+But I wanted to remotely verify coop status, particularly in the winter:

 - install go on the pi and serve a webapp displaying coop sensors and video
   - is the door really up or down as expected
   - what are the temps outside versus inside the coop
   - a live video stream of the run, where the birds spend nearly all of their awake time (when not freeranging in the backyard on weekends)
 - build the app into a binary and run it in a container
 - run another container that serves a resource consumed by the app, maybe a database
-- try to pick up knowledge along the way regarding inter-container networking, shared storage, etc.
+- have jenkins on my laptop do all the work, including builds, testing and deploys to the pi

 Here's a parts list.
 [2]